nixworks/public/news/2004/12/14/index.md

 ##### Same-sex marriage in Canada
 ### [ Same-sex marriage in Canada: Federal justice minister Irwin Cotler announces that the bill to legalize same-sex marriage will contain a provision allowing civic officials to refuse to perform such ceremonies. ](/news/2004/12/14/same-sex-marriage-in-canada-federal-justice-minister-irwin-cotler-announces-that-the-bill-to-legalize-same-sex-marriage-will-contain-a-pro.md)
-_Context: Same-sex marriage in Canada, Irwin Cotler_
+_Context: Irwin Cotler, Same-sex marriage in Canada_

 ##### Nick Griffin
 ### [ Nick Griffin and John Tyndall, the current and previous leaders of the far-right British National Party, are arrested and bailed in relation to investigations by British police into suspicion of incitement to racial hatred. ](/news/2004/12/14/nick-griffin-and-john-tyndall-the-current-and-previous-leaders-of-the-far-right-british-national-party-are-arrested-and-bailed-in-relatio.md)
-_Context: John Tyndall, Nick Griffin, British National Party, incitement to racial hatred, bail_
+_Context: incitement to racial hatred, British National Party, bail, Nick Griffin, John Tyndall_

 ##### Bahrain
 ### [ Bahrain, the smallest Persian Gulf nation, unfurls the world's largest national flag at a sports stadium car park. ](/news/2004/12/14/bahrain-the-smallest-persian-gulf-nation-unfurls-the-world-s-largest-national-flag-at-a-sports-stadium-car-park.md)
-_Context: Bahrain, national flag, Persian Gulf_
+_Context: Bahrain, Persian Gulf, national flag_

 ##### Thai
 ### [ A Thai worker is killed and two more are injured in Gush Katif by Palestinian mortar shells. ](/news/2004/12/14/a-thai-worker-is-killed-and-two-more-are-injured-in-gush-katif-by-palestinian-mortar-shells.md)
-_Context: Mortar fire, Gush Katif, Palestinian, Thai_
+_Context: Thai, Palestinian, Mortar fire, Gush Katif_

 ##### Taiwan
 ### [ Taiwanese President Chen Shui-bian resigns as Chairman of the Democratic Progressive Party to take responsibility for the pan-green alliance's failure to win a majority in the legislative election. ](/news/2004/12/14/taiwanese-president-chen-shui-bian-resigns-as-chairman-of-the-democratic-progressive-party-to-take-responsibility-for-the-pan-green-allianc.md)
-_Context: Chen Shui-bian, legislative majority, President, Taiwan, pan-green alliance, Democratic Progressive Party_
+_Context: Chen Shui-bian, President, Taiwan, legislative majority, pan-green alliance, Democratic Progressive Party_

 ##### Train
 ### [ Two trains collide in the northern Indian state of Punjab, killing at least 37 people.
 One of the trains was carrying Hindu pilgrims returning from Vaishno Devi. ](/news/2004/12/14/two-trains-collide-in-the-northern-indian-state-of-punjab-killing-at-least-37-people-one-of-the-trains-was-carrying-hindu-pilgrims-return.md)
-_Context: Punjab, Vaishno Devi, train_
+_Context: Punjab, train, Vaishno Devi_

 ##### POWs
 ### [ The US admits that more prisoners have died in American custody in Afghanistan than it has previously acknowledged. ](/news/2004/12/14/the-us-admits-that-more-prisoners-have-died-in-american-custody-in-afghanistan-than-it-has-previously-acknowledged.md)
-_Context: Afghanistan, POWs_
+_Context: Afghan, POWs_

 ##### Green Zone
 ### [ Another car bomb detonates inside the Green Zone of Baghdad.
 Iraqi doctors claim at least 7 deaths and 12 injuries. ](/news/2004/12/14/another-car-bomb-detonates-inside-the-green-zone-of-baghdad-iraqi-doctors-claim-at-least-7-deaths-and-12-injuries.md)
-_Context: Green Zone, Baghdad, Iraq_
+_Context: Iraq, Green Zone, Baghdad_

 ##### Jacques Chirac
 ### [ President Chirac inaugurates the world's highest road bridge in southern France.
 The Millau Viaduct over the River Tarn is higher than the Eiffel Tower.
 It is expected to open to traffic on Thursday. ](/news/2004/12/14/president-chirac-inaugurates-the-world-s-highest-road-bridge-in-southern-france-the-millau-viaduct-over-the-river-tarn-is-higher-than-the.md)
-_Context: River Tarn, Eiffel Tower, Millau Viaduct, Jacques Chirac_
+_Context: Jacques Chirac, River Tarn, Eiffel Tower, Millau Viaduct_

 ##### Monkey
 ### [ A new species of monkey, the Arunachal Macaque, is discovered in India.
 It is the first new macaque discovered since 1903 and the first new primate in 49 years. ](/news/2004/12/14/a-new-species-of-monkey-the-arunachal-macaque-is-discovered-in-india-it-is-the-first-new-macaque-discovered-since-1903-and-the-first-new.md)
-_Context: primate, macaque, monkey, Arunachal Macaque_
+_Context: macaque, monkey, primate, Arunachal Macaque_

 ## [Previous Day...](/news/2004/12/13/index.md)